mattsalt/national-rail-darwin/README.md

 - getServiceDetails(serviceId, callback)
 - getNextDeparture(crsCode, destinationCrsCode, options, callback)

+Version 1.0.0 will be released when all 11 functions are implemented.

 Your api token can either be provided when the client is created or picked up from the environment variable `DARWIN_TOKEN`

 ```javascript